 We are managed and operated by the board of directors and executive officers of our general partner, OTLP GP, LLC, a wholly owned subsidiary of OTA.
 Following this offering, OTA will own, directly or indirectly, approximately 48.6% of our outstanding common units and all of our outstanding subordinated units and incentive distribution rights.
 As a result of owning our general partner, OTA will have the right to appoint all members of the board of directors of our general partner, including at least three independent directors meeting the independence standards established by the New York Stock Exchange, or NYSE.
 At least one of our independent directors will be appointed prior to the date our common units are listed for trading on the NYSE.
 OTA will appoint our second independent director within three months of the date our common units begin trading on the NYSE, and our third independent director within one year from such date.
-Our unitholders will not be entitled to elect our general partner or its directors or otherwise directly participate in our management or operations.
-For more information about the executive officers and directors of our general partner, please read "Management" beginning on page 110.
+Our unitholders will not be entitled to elect our general partner or its directors of our general partner in our management or operations.
+For more information about the executive officers and directors of our general partner partner, please read "Management" beginning on page 110.

 Following the consummation of this offering, neither our general partner nor OTA will receive any management fee or other compensation in connection with our general partner's management of our business, but we will reimburse our general partner and its affiliates, including OTA, for all expenses they incur and payments they make on our behalf pursuant to a services agreement with Oiltanking North America, LLC, a wholly-owned subsidiary of OTA ("OT Services").
-Neither our partnership agreement nor the services agreement will limit the amount of expenses for which our general partner and its affiliates may be reimbursed, but the services agreement will provide for an agreed upon maximum annual reimbursement obligation for expenses associated with certain specified selling, general and administrative services necessary to run our business that will be provided to us by OT Services.
-These capped expenses include (i) expenses of non-executive employees, including general and administrative overhead costs, salary, bonus, incentive compensation amounts, which we expect will be allocated to us based on weighted-average headcount and the ratio of time spent by those employees on our business and operations, and (ii) executive officer expenses, including general and administrative overhead costs, salary, bonus, incentive compensation and other compensation amounts, which we expect will be allocated to us based on the amount of time spent managing our business and operations.
+Neither our partnership agreement nor the services agreement will limit the amount of expenses associated with certain general partner and its affiliates may be reimbursed, but the services agreement will provide for an agreed upon maximum annual reimbursement obligation for expenses associated with certain specified selling, general and administrative services necessary to run our business that will be provided to us by OT Services.
+These capped expenses include (i) expenses of non-executive employees, including general and administrative overhead costs, salary, bonus, incentive compensation and other compensation amounts, which we expect will be allocated to us based on weighted-average headcount and the ratio of time spent by those employees on our business and operations, and (ii) executive officer expenses, including general and administrative overhead costs, salary, bonus, incentive compensation and other compensation amounts, which we expect will be allocated to us based on weighted-average headcount and the ratio of time spent by those employees on our business and operations, and (ii) executive officer expenses, including general and administrative overhead costs, salary, bonus, incentive compensation and other compensation amounts, which we expect will be allocated to us based on the amount of time spent managing our business and operations.
 Our partnership agreement provides that our general partner will determine in good faith the expenses that are allocable to us.
 Please read "Certain Relationships and Related Transactions - Agreements with Affiliates in Connection with the Transactions" beginning on page 120.